Managing your mortgage

 You can plan ahead for interest rate rises and a drop in your income by:

-- taking out accident, sickness and unemployment insurance
+- taking out accident or sickness insurance

 - building interest rate rises into your budget.
 Using the mortgage calculator, enter interest rates that are 1% or 2% higher than they are now, to see whether you would still be able to afford your mortgage and live life the way you want to.
 Go to www.moneyadviceservice.org.uk.